Adapting to the largest consumers of today

 Furthermore, on average Gen Z’s have an attention span of 8 seconds.
 This means that a quick response is fundamental to keeping THESE ZOOMERS happy.
 In contrast to millennials, this consumer group does not take too much consideration in forming a relationship with a brand.
 This means that if businesses are not able to provide for their needs, even in the smallest of ways, they will simply move on to another that does.

 Therefore, it is clear that companies will need to adjust their customer service strategy that encompases all the needs of this generation and with haste.
 This generation of consumers make up 6 million people in the US alone which highlights how important it is for businesses to get it right.
 Old fashioned forms of communication will simply drive this generation away.
-They may be young but should not be overlooked as extremely important consumers of today and tomorrow.
+They may be young but should not be overlooked as extremely important consumers of present and for the future.